digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 - [design code dataset](#{{ 'design code dataset' | slugify }})
 - [design code area dataset](#{{ 'design code area dataset' | slugify }})

-_The datasets may be provided as a single file by adding the geometry field to the design code dataset, or as two separate files._
+_These datasets may be provided as a single file by adding the geometry field to the design code dataset, or as two separate files linked by the design-code-area reference._

 Format
 ------

-The design code dataset should be provided as a CSV file.
-You can provide the area data in one of these formats:
+You can provide data in one of these formats:

 -   CSV
 -   GeoJSON